-- 20.1 Year group medium term curriculum plan covers the text types to be covered. - 20.2 Planning for reading is integral in the planning of an English teaching sequence for particular text types.
+- 20.1 The whole-school long term curriculum plan covers the genres to be covered for each year group. - 20.2 Planning for reading is integral in the planning of an English teaching sequence for particular text types.
 The teaching of reading occurs at the beginning of the sequence leading to imitate, innovate and invent. .
 Teachers plan and teach reading using APP assessment focuses through whole class, guided and individual reading activities.
 Objectives are detailed on medium and short term planning. - 20.3 Short-term planning identifies differentiated learning objectives; guided reading focuses and uses the teaching sequence as a basis for activities.
-On-going evaluation of achievement and areas of concern are noted and addressed in subsequent teaching.
+At Key Stage One teachers are also expected to outline phonics teaching for the week.
+An evaluation of the previous week's learning, children's achievements and areas of concern are also included on the weekly planning form.
 Teachers use teaching sequences to make teaching objectives explicit to pupils so they know why they are studying a particular text type, the kind of reading activities they need to undertake and what the expected outcome will be. - 20.4 Reading informs everything a child does in school.
 Our whole school curriculum depends on pupils being able to read.
 Teachers ensure children have every opportunity to achieve this goal.